 Do you teach RE?
 Looking for ways to connect with pupils on the environmental crisis?

 RE:Connect is a new project designed to help deepen teachers’ understanding and confidence for exploring the environmental crisis through the lens of religions and worldviews in RE.
-We are seeking 8 creative RE teachers (4 primary, 4 secondary) who are seeking to connect with their pupils on the environmental crisis to take part in a 6 month teacher fellowship programme, beginning September 2021.
+We are working with a cohort of 6 RE teachers (primary and secondary) on a 6 month teacher fellowship programme, beginning October 2021.

 The initiative is run by Dr Jeremy Kidwell, Senior Lecturer in Theological Ethics at the University of Birmingham and Dr Ian Jones of St Peter’s Saltley Trust, supported by a steering group of experienced primary and secondary specialists, environmental scientists, climate activists and academic researchers in religion and environment.

 The programme offers opportunities to: